Code-Institute-Submissions/overlay-test/README.md

 ### Testing User Stories

-* *Doing research on visual stress either for themselves of for a family member* - users can find some basic information about visual stress on the main homepage and further links on the resources page
+* *Doing research on visual stress either for themselves or for a family member* - users can find some basic information about visual stress on the main homepage and further links on the resources page
-* *Experiencing symptoms of visual stress and want to test themselves / child*- users can test for signs of visual stress using the test.
+* *Experiencing symptoms of visual stress and want to test themselves or child*- users can test for signs of visual stress using the test.
 * *Trying to find out if using an overlay may increase their reading speed* - users can select different colours overlays to see if they make a difference to their reading speed.